TeamOpenFIRE/OpenFIRE-Firmware/README.md

  * *Clarification: Rumble power can go to either the pin marked `VHi` (board decides power delivery) or `USB` (directly powered from the USB interface).*

 ## Known Issues (want to fix sooner rather than later):
-- RP2040 doesn't save settings currently - it'll say it has, but will be lost on poweroff.
-  * TinyUSB is *supposed* to allocate some space as EEPROM for saving profiles.
-Wonder why it isn't...
 - Start/Select/Dpad debouncing logic is weird and may cause buttons to stick or require a few tries to actuate properly.
 Still needs investigation (increasing the debounce time to 60 might help?).
 - Temperature sensor *should* work, but haven't tested yet; there be ~~[elf goddesses](https://www.youtube.com/watch?v=DSgw9RKpaKY)~~ dargons.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.